dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 The `AddEventLog` method has an overload that takes an `EventLogSettings` instance, which may contain a filtering function in its `Filter` property.
 The TraceSource provider doesn't provide any of those overloads, since its logging level and other parameters are based on the `SourceSwitch` and `TraceListener` it uses.

-You can set filtering rules for all providers that are registered with an `ILoggerFactory` instance by using the `WithFilter` extension method.
+To set filtering rules for all providers that are registered with an `ILoggerFactory` instance, use the `WithFilter` extension method.
 The example below limits framework logs (category begins with "Microsoft" or "System") to warnings while letting the app log at debug level.

 [!code-csharp[](index/samples/1.x/TodoApiSample/Startup.cs?name=snippet_FactoryFilter&highlight=6-11)]